Accuser says Maxwell and Epstein violated her at age 16 - NewsBreak

 NEW YORK (AP) — Another key accuser at the sex-abuse trial of Ghislaine Maxwell testified Friday that Maxwell and Jeffrey Epstein forced themselves on her during a 1996 visit to the financier’s sprawling New Mexico ranch when she was just 16.

-Annie Farmer told jurors she accepted an invitation to the ranch hoping that Maxwell and Epstein would help her with academic endeavors.
-Instead, she said, Maxwell ended up massaging her breasts and Epstein climbed into bed without her permission.
+Annie Farmer told jurors she accepted an invitation to the ranch hoping that Maxwell and Epstein wanted to help her with academic endeavors.
+Instead, she said, Maxwell ended up fondling her breasts and Epstein climbed into bed without her permission.

 Farmer recalled the unwanted physical contact making her feel like she “just wanted the weekend to be over. … I wanted to be done with it.”